Skip to content

 While Heathcliff’s revenge plots seemingly work out in his favor, he is eventually left with nothing.
 Anger’s stepchildren—hatred and vengeance—lead to madness and destructive consequences.
 This is most certainly true in the life of Heathcliff, who dies alone and unhappy.

-Unless one wants to end up like the wrathful in the “Inferno,” or Hamlet or Heathcliff, anger must be avoided at all costs.
-In order to avoid it, we must take on the good habit and discipline of forgiveness and meekness in imitation of Christ and his Mother.
+Anger must be avoided at all costs unless one wants to end up like the wrathful in the “Inferno,” or Hamlet or Heathcliff.
+To avoid it, we must adopt the good habit and discipline of forgiveness and meekness to imitate Christ and his Mother.